django-cms/django-cms/docs/how_to/04-templates.rst

 How to work with templates
 ##########################

-django CMS uses Django's template system to manage the layout of the pages.
-While
+django CMS uses Django's template system to manage the layout of the CMS pages.

 Django's Template System
 ========================